franzenzenhofer/nolog/README.md

 if the logline does not match the '/bot/i' the event 'human' is thrown. if the logline matches the event '!human' is thrown. (note: notEvents are less confusing when used with `shoutIf`)

-Note: the `shout` shortcut also supports `enableNotEvents` as a second parameter.

 boolean patterns